 Sled dogs are highly trained dogs who pull sleds or sleighs over snow or ice.
 These sleds are used for hunting, travel, and law enforcement.
 Great effort is spent selecting these dogs based on endurance, strength, and speed.
 Common breeds associated with this activity include Alaskan Malamutes, Samoyeds, and Siberian Huskies.
 Common injuries include musculoskeletal injuries.

 Guard dogs are used to guard people or places from intruders.
 These dogs are trained to bark loudly upon sensing an intruder, to alert their owners to the intruder’s presence and/or scare away the intruder.
 They may also be trained to attack and restrain the intruder.
 Common guard dogs include Chow Chows, Boxers, Doberman Pinschers, German Shepherds, and Rottweilers.
 There is a higher probability that guard dogs will become injured during their altercations with intruders.
 Examples of injuries include toxin ingestion (illegal substances), lacerations, musculoskeletal injuries, and gunshot wounds.

 Breeding cats and dogs

-Therapy pets differ from service pets in that they typically do not help their owners with day-to-day activities, but instead are trained to provide affection and comfort to people outside of their home, such as in hospitals, retirement homes, nursing homes, schools, and areas affected by natural disasters.
+Therapy pets differ from assistance animals in that they typically do not help their owners with day-to-day activities, but instead are trained to provide affection and comfort to people outside of their home, such as in hospitals, retirement homes, nursing homes, schools, and areas affected by natural disasters.
 Any breed regardless of size can become a therapy pet.
 The most important characteristic of a therapy pet is its temperament – it must be friendly, patient, confident, gentle, and at ease in a variety of situations.